Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users

-Based on this observation, a specific MCMC method has been developed from the SGD algorithm, called Stochastic Gradient Langevin Dynamic (SGLD) \cite{welling2011bayesian}.
-The idea to couple SGD with Langevin Dynamic leads to a slightly modified update step:
+To approximately sample the posterior using the SGD algorithm, a specific MCMC method, called stochastic gradient Langevin dynamic (SGLD) \cite{welling2011bayesian}, has been developed, see Algorithm~\ref{alg:sgld}.
+Coupling SGD with Langevin dynamic leads to a slightly modified update step:

-It has been shown that this method leads to a Markov chain sampling the exact posterior if $\epsilon_{t}$ goes toward 0 \cite{welling2011bayesian}.
-The problem is, if $\epsilon_{t}$ goes toward 0, then the successive samples become more and more auto-correlated.
-To leverage this problem, the authors proposed to stop reducing $\epsilon_{t}$ at some point, thus making the samples only an approximation of the exact posterior.
-Still, SGLD offers better theoretical guarantee if the dataset has to be split into minibatches compared to other MCMC methods, which makes the algorithm very useful in Bayesian deep learning.
+Welling \etal \cite{welling2011bayesian} showed that this method leads to a Markov Chain that samples the posterior if $\epsilon_{t}$ goes toward zero.
+However, in that case, the successive samples become increasingly autocorrelated.
+To address this problem, the authors proposed to stop reducing $\epsilon_{t}$ at some point, thus making the samples only an approximation of the posterior.
+Nevertheless, SGLD offers better theoretical guarantees compared to other MCMC methods when the dataset is split into mini-batches.
+This makes the algorithm useful in Bayesian deep learning.

-To favor exploration of the posterior over exact sampling, SGD can also be used in a slightly different manner, that coarsely approximates the Bayesian posterior while being easy to implement in practice.
-The idea is to use warm restarts, i.e., restarting the gradient descent with a large learning rate $\epsilon_0$ and possibly new random weights $\vec{\theta}_0$.
+To favor the exploration of the posterior, one can use warm restart of the algorithm \cite{seedat2019calibrated}, \ie restarting the algorithm at a new random position $\vec{\theta}_0$ and with a large learning rate $\epsilon_0$.
+This offers multiple benefits.

-This method is clearly a coarse approximation of a true Bayesian approach, but it offers multiple advantages.